Skip to content

 Lawyers have always relied on the knowledge and experience of peers for their “How do I …?” questions.
 Practical Law was designed to leverage its editorial team’s vast legal experience, particularly with drafting templates, checklists for legal processes, and how-to guides for specific areas of legal practice.

 AI has also enhanced the new generation of Practical Law.
-Ask Practical Law AI allows users to simply ask a legal question in everyday language.
+Search & Summarize Practical Law allows users to simply ask a legal question in everyday language.
 Practical Law will deliver a synthesized answer grounded in trusted Practical Law content with links to supporting materials.
 This application of generative AI and large language models eliminates much of the time lawyers need to spend sifting through, reading, and summarizing search results.

 Digital evidence management